List of The Vampire Diaries characters: Liz Forbes

 Elizabeth "Liz" Forbes is the sheriff of Mystic Falls and the mother of Caroline Forbes.
-Her husband, Bill Forbes, who was a member of the town's council, had left her for another man after revealing that he was gay.
+Her husband, Bill Forbes, who was a member of the town's council, had left her for a man after revealing that he was gay.
 She is first introduced at a Founders Day party at Mayor Lockwood's house.
 There, she is shown to have a strained relationship with her daughter.
 However, she does care a lot for her well-being, which is shown when she arrests a bartender after Caroline gets drunk.
 She is revealed to be a member of the Founders' Council, a secret organization dedicated to protecting Mystic Falls from vampires.
 Liz becomes friends with Damon after he saves her from Lexi Branson, and is seen letting him know about the council's plans.
 In the season one finale, she is handcuffed by John Gilbert for disagreeing with his plan to use the town as bait to capture the tomb vampires.
 She is later saved by Carol Lockwood, but they are unable to save Mayor Lockwood, who is burned with the vampires.
 Liz then finds out that her daughter has been in a car crash and goes to the hospital, where she is comforted by Damon.